AmmaraMushtaq/Restaurent/README.md

  and ratting without user's permission.

 ## How to  run this project
+first  run npm install
-first install the npm and then start it
+then  run npm start